dejlek/gid/README.md

  * **namespace.c.functions** - Contains all the C function pointers which are dynamically loaded at runtime.
    These pointers have the same name as the C API functions, for example `g_object_ref`, and can be called like any other C function.
  * **namespace.c.types** - Contains all C API types, including: enum aliases, flags, structs, unions, and function callback types.
- * **namespace.global** - Contains package global functions which aren't associated with a class or structure instance.
+ * **namespace.global** - Contains package global D functions which aren't associated with a class or structure instance.
  * **namespace.types** - Contains D types for the package, including: aliases, enums, flags, structs, delegates, and constants.
    Many D types are simply aliases to the underlying C types with a different D symbol name.